-One of the reasons people like engaging with Chatbots is they’re light and fun.
-Cold or overly robotic Chatbots come off as too serious and transactional, and don’t inspire continued use.
+One of the reasons people like engaging with chatbots is they’re light and fun.
+Cold or overly robotic bots come off as too serious and transactional, and don’t inspire continued use.

-Dashbot, a Chatbot analytics platform, has found that when Chatbots include buttons in conjunction with quick replies, users spend more time interacting and send more messages.
+Dashbot, a chatbot analytics platform, has found that when bots include buttons in conjunction with quick replies, users spend more time interacting and send more messages.

 Buttons may be easier for some functions, however, don’t disregard text responses.

 Text can be more engaging for customers who like to mess with bots and test what they’re capable of.
 It can also prove faster and easier for users who just want to tell your bot what they’re looking for, rather than click through a maze of buttons.